mvdan/gofumpt/README.md

 `gofmt`, the way it should be pronounced.

+	cd $(mktemp -d); go mod init tmp; go get mvdan.cc/gofumpt

-Enforce a stricter format than `gofmt`, while still being compatible with `gofmt`.
+Enforce a stricter format than `gofmt`, while being backwards compatible.
 That is, `gofumpt` is happy with a subset of the formats that `gofmt` is happy with.

 The tool is a modified fork of `gofmt`, so it can be used as a drop-in replacement.
+Running `gofmt` after `gofumpt` should be a no-op.

 ### Features